Stefano-t/simd-string-to-integer-parsing/README.md

 # simd-string-to-integer-parsing

-**WARNING!
-THIS LIBRARY IS A WORK IN PROGRESS**

 Optimized integer parsing, enabling SIMD instructions whenever is possible.

 ## Overview

 This library provides a faster implementation to parse an integer from a string.
 By now, it only supports `u32` parsing.
-The main method is `parse_integer`, which try to parse a `u32` from the input string; it also handles separators and terminating characters, specified by the user.
+There are two main methods: `parse_integer` parses an `u32` from the input string as far as there are digits in the string; the other method is `parse_integer_separator`, which parses an `u32` from the input string up the the first occurence of a user specified separator.

-Since this library internally uses SIMD intrinsics, they are only supported when the input string has length at least equal to 16.
-In the other cases, the parsing algorithm falls back to an iterative process.
+Since this library internally uses SIMD intrinsics, they are only supported when the input string has a sufficiend length: when SSE4.\* is detected, the string must have at least 16 chars, while for AVX/AVX2, a string of 32 chars is required.
+In the other cases, the parsing algorithms fall back to an iterative process.

 ## Supported architectures

 The provided implementations require x86_64 architectures.
 The code determines at runtime the best implementation to choose according to the underlying CPU.
 To get the performance benefits of this library, at least SSE4.1 instruction set is required.
 There are also SSE4.2 and AVX2 implementations available.

 ## Some benchmarks

 The following benchmarks are generated via the `src/bin/bench/main.rs` file, reading the TSC register.
 Since they heavily depend on the hosting machine, here are the specs of the testing machine:

 ```console
 $ sudo journalctl --boot | grep 'kernel: tsc:' -i | cut -d' ' -f5-